drug-design/course/docs/chapters/structure-based-design.md

 ![](https://media.drugdesign.org/course/structure-based-design/9_4_0_1.png){: loading=lazy }
 ### Topography of the Active Site of the Enzyme

-It was found that several hexapeptides were inhibitors of HIV-1 protease.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/topography-active-site-enzyme-05e7cd8c'><i class='fa fa-play' aria-hidden='true'></i></button>It was found that several hexapeptides were inhibitors of HIV-1 protease.
 Based on these results, it was suggested that the first requirement is that the inhibitor must have side chains which will enter in 6 subpockets (P1, P2, P3, P1', P2', P3') of the enzyme.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.